Cyril-C-C/drohealth/README.md

 # Test Plans
 To be tested using variety of devices for all tests, including Position Flexibility.

+# Tests result
+All functionalities have passed all tests.

 # Costs
 To be negotiated.